 Manoeuvrability and Ease of Use

-The Hoover H-Handy is straightforward and comfortable to use.
+We found the Hoover H-Handy to be straightforward and comfortable to use.
 This is essential for a vacuum this size, as it’s designed for those quick clean-ups when getting your regular vacuum is too much hassle.

 It’s easy to grab from the cradle, due to the grip-friendly rubber handle.
 The wand shape of the vac is intuitive and simple to move around thanks to its minimal weight.
-Hoover has also incorporated magnets into the motor design to reduce vibrations, although it’s hard to say how much difference this really makes.
+Hoover has also incorporated magnets into the motor design to reduce vibrations, although we found it hard to say how much difference this really makes.

 At just under 42cm, the H-Handy is a good length for reaching both floors and higher areas.
 You can access tight spots, like under the sofa and baby car seats, with ease.
-The LED light is also great for illuminating dark corners.
+We also thought the LED light was a nice tough for illuminating dark corners.

 Emptying and Cleaning

 Considering the tiny 0.15 litre capacity, we expected the Hoover’s bin emptying system to be quick and intuitive.
 It’s something you’re going to be doing a lot, after all!